phulin/bean-hccs/README.md

 - Pizza for OUter Wolf (e.g. ointment of the occult/unremarkable duffel/whatever).
 - Wish for Pyramid Power.
 - Cast bow-legged swagger.
-- TEST: Reduce Gazelle Population (Weapon Damage, 21 turns).
+- TEST: Reduce Gazelle Population (Weapon Damage, 18 turns).
 - Cast Simmer (1 turn).
 - Buy 2 obsidian nutcrackers.
-- Cowrruption should still be active.
+- Cowrruption, In a Lather, and Pyramid Power should still be active.
 - Make a sugar chapeau.
 - If you need more turns, fill your stomach and eat magical sausages.
 - If that's not enough, use emergency margarita as your nightcap.
-- TEST: Make Sausage (Spell Damage, 42 turns).
+- TEST: Make Sausage (Spell Damage, 41 turns).

 The script is intended to be in the public domain.
 Please feel free to modify and distribute how you wish.